docupotamus/docupotamus/site/docs/presets/preset-classic.md

 <!-- import ApiTable from '@site/src/components/ApiTable'; -->
 <!-- import { TaskList } from '@theme/docupotamus-task-list'; -->

-A Docusaurus preset that conveniently bundles our minimalist design, unified interface, and powerful add-ons.
+A Docusaurus preset that bundles a minimalist design, unified add-on interface, and powerful built-ins.

 It provides lightweight, centralized configuration for the following plugins and
 themes: